Ben-Kerman/immersive/doc/card-export.md

 (`Ctrl+`)(`⇧+`)`←`/`→`. `↑` and `↓` switch between subtitles and `DEL` removes the current one from the selection.
 Once you have chosen some text, you can look up any dictionary entries that match it exactly using `⏎` and any entries starting with it using `⇧+⏎`.
-ASCII whitespace characters before or after the word are automatically removed before searching.
-If the search has any results, a new menu will open that allows you to choose one of them with `↑`/`↓` and `⏎`.
+Any whitespace characters (according to Unicode properties, including zero width spaces (U+200B)) before or after the word are automatically removed before searching.

+If the search has any results, a new menu will open that allows you to choose one of them with `↑`/`↓` and `⏎`, or `Ctrl+⏎` to add multiple definitions without returning to the previous menu. `←`/`→` can be used to switch between dictionaries (in the current group, if more than one is configured).

 After selecting a definition, the word will be shown at the bottom right of the screen.
 If you want, you can then add pronunciation audio from Forvo using